 Ingredients for sum tum Thai: green papaya shreds, yard-long beans, lime, tomatoes, roasted peanuts, palm sugar, and fish sauce.

-• Small tomatoes / cherry tomatoes – Alternatively, you can use large tomatoes and cut them into smaller pieces.
+• Small tomatoes / cherry tomatoes – Large tomatoes also work if cut into smaller pieces.

 • Dried mini shrimp (optional)